Brouwer–Hilbert controversy: Validity of the law of excluded middle

-In the same paper the text of an address delivered in 1927 Hilbert clearly expresses himself.
-At first he attempts to defend his axiomatic system as having "important general philosophical significance".
-For him, the statement of "definite rules" expresses "the technique of our thinking".
-Nothing is hidden, no tacit assumptions are admitted: "after all, it is part of the task of science to liberate us from arbitrariness, sentiment and habit, and to protect us from the subjectivism that ... finds its culmination in intuitionism".
+In an address delivered in 1927, Hilbert attempted to defend his axiomatic system as having "important general philosophical significance."
+Hilbert views his system as having no tacit assumptions admitted, stating, "After all, it is part of the task of science to liberate us from arbitrariness, sentiment and habit and to protect us from the subjectivism that... finds its culmination in intuitionism."

-But then Hilbert gets to the nub of it the proscription of the law of excluded middle (LoEM): "Intuitionism's sharpest and most passionate challenge is the one it flings at the validity of the principle of excluded middle ..."
+Later in the address, Hilbert deals with the rejection of the law of excluded middle: "Intuitionism's sharpest and most passionate challenge is the one it flings at the validity of the principle of excluded middle..."
+Rejecting the law of the excluded middle, as extended over Cantor's completed infinite, implied rejecting Hilbert's axiomatic system, in particular his "logical ε-axiom."

-To doubt the LoEM when extended over the completed infinite was to doubt Hilbert's axiomatic system, in particular his "logical ε-axiom".
-To take away the LoEM was to destroy the "science of mathematics".
-Finally, Hilbert singles out one man by implication, not by name for the cause of his present tribulation: "I am astonished that a mathematician should doubt that the principle of excluded middle is strictly valid as a mode of inference.
+Finally, Hilbert singled out Brouwer, by implication rather than name, as the cause of his present tribulation: "I am astonished that a mathematician should doubt that the principle of excluded middle is strictly valid as a mode of inference.
 I am even more astonished that, as it seems, a whole community of mathematicians who do the same has so constituted itself.
-I am most astonished by the fact that even in mathematical circles the power of suggestion of a single man, however full of temperament and inventiveness, is capable of having the most improbable and eccentric effects."
+I am most astonished by the fact that even in mathematical circles, the power of suggestion of a single man, however full of temperament and inventiveness, is capable of having the most improbable and eccentric effects."

-Brouwer answers pique with pique: "formalism has received nothing but benefactions from intuitionism and may expect further benefactions.
-The formalistic school should therefore accord some recognition to intuitionism, instead of polemicizing against it in sneering tones, while not even observing proper mention of authorship."
+Brouwer responded to this, saying: "Formalism has received nothing but benefactions from intuitionism and may expect further benefactions.
+The formalistic school should therefore accord some recognition to intuitionism instead of polemicizing against it in sneering tones while not even observing proper mention of authorship."